jasonht233/CSCI_4380/readme.md

     https://data.ny.gov/Recreation/Current-Season-Spring-Trout-Stocking-Data-Lens/bexs-funz

 for our load_data:
+    1. For our data, we at first have the check whether the data is setup or not (including the number of tables and the number of rows in one table).
-1. We need use the schema.sql to set up the table and schema(include in the python code)
+    2. We need use the schema.sql to set up the table and schema(include in the python code)
-2. Then it would load four files separately.
+    3. Then it would load Five files separately.

+for our main.py:
+    In our main.py, it would run the load_data.py first.
+    Then it would have the location setting up. [our core information to connect the user and data set]

 General interface: